ctlee/BioChemCoRe-2018/docs/pages/distance-analysis.md

     > ./script_distance.sh
     ```

-2. The script should run smooth and fast (10 sec).
+2. The script should run smooth and fast (5 seconds).
 If not, try to understand
     the error or call someone.
 You can open the generated png images and inspect
     the plotted distances with the following command:

     `> eog -f 1_distances.png 2_distances.png 3_distances.png`

+    By using the cursor you can move among the 3 images.

 **Q1:** Comment the distance profiles.
 Are the distance profiles overall stable or do you notice dramatic changes?